 - Coffee (espresso, cappuccino, caffe latte), hot chocolate, hot teas

 It’s a good package and one that is more than adequate for the whole family.
-Upgrade to premium and pay only the difference in price if you want to have a larger selection of wines and cocktails, draft beers and bitters.
+Upgrade to premium and pay only the price difference if you want a more extensive selection of wines, cocktails, draft beers, and bitters.

-But all in all the promise of a free beverage package is a freebie many cannot resist.
-And in all truth you will add value to your already well-priced cruise if you can nab this offer at the time of booking.
+But all in all, the promise of a complimentary beverage package is a freebie many cannot resist.
+And in all truth, you will add value to your already well-priced cruise if you can nab this offer at the time of booking.

-Smart questions to ask the cruise line about their offers and campaigns
+Questions to ask the cruise line about their offers and campaigns.

-All you see intially are the campaign headlines.
-Prudent questions to ask you cruise line would be:
+All you see initially are the campaign headlines.
+Prudent questions to ask your cruise line would be:

-- Is the amount of the discount stated on the total booking or per person?
-Can the monetary discount to applied to the deposit amount or will in be taken off the total cost of the cruise when your final payment is due?
+- Is the discount amount stated on the total booking or per person?
+Can the monetary discount apply to the deposit amount, or will it be taken off the total cost of the cruise when your final payment is due?

-- What can you purchase with your on board credit you are offered?
-For example can you book specialty restaurants, shore excursions or use it for a beverage package?
-Can you use it in part part payment for something which is more expensive?
+- What can you purchase with the onboard credit you are offered?
+For example, can you book specialty restaurants and shore excursions or use them for a beverage package?
+Can you use it in part payment for something more expensive?
 Do you get the amount back in cash at the end of your cruise if you haven’t spent it?

-Are offers of a discounted fly & cruise package really a good deal?
+Are offers of a discounted fly & cruise package a good deal?

-The cruise line may also offer an attractive discount for a fly and cruise package.
-If you need to fly to your port of origin to start your cruise, this can be a good offer.
-However, it’s important to compare this offer with the price of booking flights yourself.
+The cruise line may also offer an attractive fly and cruise package discount.
+This can be a good offer if you must fly to your port of origin to start your cruise.
+However, comparing this offer with the price of booking flights is essential.

-When doing this, add the best flight price you can find (direct flights are worth it even if they cost a bit extra) when flying into 2 days before cruise departure (always recommended).
+When doing this, add the best flight price you can find (direct flights are worth it even if they cost a bit extra) when flying two days before cruise departure (always recommended).
 Plus the nights at a hotel and transport.

-It’s an important comparison.
-Because you may find a cheaper price than the cost of a flight that the cruise line offers you, even with the discount.
-If the cruise line flies you in the same day your cruise departs, then they are responsible for getting you to the cruise ship on time and you should check that a transfer from airport to cruise port is included.
+It’s a meaningful comparison.
+Because you may find a lower price than the cost of a flight that the cruise line offers you, even with the discount, if the cruise line flies you on the same day your cruise departs, they are responsible for getting you to the cruise ship on time.
+You should check that a transfer from the airport to the cruise port is included.

 If you book your flights yourself, you must make it to the port on time, it becomes your responsibility.
 Therefore we always recommend that you fly in at least two days before departure.
 Or more if you want to enjoy the city of embarkation before you cruise.
 For example Barcelona, Rome, London and Athens are some of the most fantastic cities in the world and deserve to be explored before you cruise.

-Experienced travel agents are used to booking cruises for customers about a year in advance of the sail date.
+Experienced travel agents are used to booking cruises for customers about a year before the sail date.

-The best time to book a cruise package (consisting of the cruise, flight, hotel and transfers to and from the ship) was when flight prices were released by the airlines.
-And this is 10-11 months ahead of departure date.
-And this is when you too should start looking.
+The best time to book a cruise package (consisting of the cruise, flight, hotel, and transfers to and from the ship) was when the airlines released flight prices.
+And this is 10-11 months ahead of the departure date.
+And this is when you, too, should start looking.